Dofus-Batteries-Included/DBI.Plugins/README.md

     .Bind();
 ```

-Finally, the `Core` plugin adds a new widget to the game.
+Finally, the `Core` plugin adds a new widget to the game, accessible using a new button in the top right menu.
 The widget has two tabs:
 - The General tab that lists the currently installed plugins\
 ![General tab](https://raw.githubusercontent.com/Dofus-Batteries-Included/DBI/main/img/general_tab.png)
 - The Settings tab that lists the settings of all the plugins (the one created using DBI.Configuration)\
 ![Settings tab](https://raw.githubusercontent.com/Dofus-Batteries-Included/DBI/main/img/settings_tab.png)

+#### Windows

+The abstract `DofusBatteriesIncludedWindow` can be used to create new windows.
+The window can then be filled in the abstract `Build` method.
+See `CoreWindow.cs` for an example.

+#### Messaging

+The `Core` assembly provides a way to listen to any event received by the game.
+- Either use `DBI.Messaging.GetListener<TEvent>()` to get a listener and subscribe to its `MessageReceived` event
+- Or use `DBI.Message.RegisterListener<TListener>()` to register an implementation of `IMessageListener<TEvent>` that will receive events of type `TEvent`

+This is the most reliable way to get the current state of the game without having to deal with the obfuscated symbols of the game.

+#### Player

+The `Core` assembly gets basic information about the current player and exposes them in `DBI.Player`.
+It also provides useful events.